B-2 B-Well: Reflecting on Relationships

 While you’re reflecting, don’t forget about one other crucial relationship: the one you have with yourself.
 Another reason I subscribe so much to this wellness model is that it includes an emphasis on developing a meaningful relationship with yourself.
 I often say that this is the most important relationship you will ever have.
 It can also be one of the most difficult.
 Is your relationship with yourself healthy?
 What are the messages you tell yourself?
 Are they kind, helpful, and encouraging, or do they fall into the "unhealthy and unhelpful” category?
 This may resonate with those who struggle with the imposter phenomenon and have an inner self that expresses doubts about skills and success.

 If you find that you are struggling with any of the relationships in your life, know that you aren’t alone.
 This is tough stuff.
 All relationships (yes, even the healthy and fulfilling ones) take work and maintenance.
 That maintenance can look different for everyone, but it is never too late to seek help and work on your relational health.
 Check out some of these resources below to help improve your current relationships, and perhaps foster new ones!

 - Office of Student Services: You are always welcome to make an appointment with us to discuss your relationship concerns, learn about relationship support resources, problem-solve, or set goals for healthier relationships.

-- GSAS Student Center: Connect with others by joining a student group, participate in a GSAS or department program, volunteer, or become a student leader!
+- Student Center at Harvard Griffin GSAS: Connect with others by joining a student group, participate in a GSAS or department program, volunteer, or become a student leader!